 Only 2 minute drive away are the Salt Mountains.
 They are massive, solid salt crystals up to 30m high.
 It’s cool to explore the enclosing caves, walkways and all manner of angular shapes.
 Many of the shapes are pretty sharp.

 Hop back in your 4×4 across the salt flats, you can visit numerous other eruptions.
 The first we visited was 15 metres away from the lava and has a mix of 82% potassium and 18% sulphur and giving it an oily texture.
 The second was pure potassium and the third was pure sulphuric acid.
 The last is highly dangerous but all are unfit for human consumption, and birds apparently, they see the water and take a drink and the toxic acid kills them pretty quickly, unfortunately you’ll see evidence of this by the pools.

 We first visited the Lake Asale (not to be confused with Lake Assal in Djibouti) salt flats of Danakil, near Dallol, late afternoon to float around in the pool which is a crack in the plains.
-The sunsets against the white expansive landscape is a true beauty.
+Explore Danakil Depression in different lights, you will be amazed at the sunsets against the white expansive landscape.
 In the daytime, you can have a lot of fun with perspective shots against this beautiful backdrop.

 The salt plains can flood with water but each time the waters evaporate, thick layers of salt remain making this a huge source of ‘white gold’.
 The salt miners cut 5-7kg rectangular pieces and load more than 150kg onto each camel to be transported by camel caravan to Mekelle.
 This salt is for animals but the salt for humans is created in a different way.
 The generator pumps salt water onto a long bridge, it takes about 2 weeks to dry, it is mixed with iodine and used by the local people.
 Unfortunately, camels do not like the water and it was too wet on our visit so we were not able to seeing the salt miners at work.